Friends: Awards

 To maintain the series' ensemble format, the main cast members decided to enter themselves in the same acting categories for awards.
-Beginning with the series' eighth season, the actors decided to submit themselves in the lead actor balloting, rather than in the supporting actor fields.
+Beginning with the eighth season, the actors decided to submit themselves in the lead actor balloting, rather than in the supporting actor fields.
 The series was nominated for 62 Primetime Emmy Awards, winning six.

 Aniston and Kudrow are the only main cast members to win an Emmy, while Cox is the only actor not to be nominated.
-The series won the Primetime Emmy Award for Outstanding Comedy Series in 2002, receiving nominations in 1995, 1996, 1999, 2000, and 2003.
+The series won the Primetime Emmy Award for Outstanding Comedy Series at the 54th Primetime Emmy Awards in 2002, receiving nominations in 1995, 1996, 1999, 2000, and 2003.
 The series also won an American Comedy Award, one GLAAD Media Award, one Golden Globe Award, three Logie Awards, six People's Choice Awards, one Satellite Award, and one Screen Actors Guild Award.

 Ratings

 The table below shows the ratings of Friends in the United States, where it consistently ranked within the top ten of the final television season ratings.
 "Rank" refers to how well Friends rated compared to other television series that aired during primetime hours of the corresponding television season.
 It is shown in relation to the total number of series airing on the then-six major English-language networks in a given season.
 "Viewers" refers to the average number of viewers for all original episodes, broadcast during the television season in the series' regular timeslot.
 The "season premiere" is the date that the first episode of the season aired, and the "season finale" is the date that the final episode of the season aired.
 Following the September 11 attacks, ratings increased 17% over the previous season.